tronglamitmo142/In-memory-key-value-store/README.md

 ### Note issue:
 - Isssue about changing ip jenkins:
-  -> for Cost Optimizing, I stopeed ec2 machine in the night.
+  -> for Cost Optimizing, I stoped ec2 machine in the night.
 And in the morning, my public IP of Jenkins was changed.
 But connection file of Jenkins server is still used the old ip and the agent can't communicate with Jenkins server.
    => Need to associate DNS or elastic IP for Jenkins server in future.
 - Issue about kubectl
   -> Kubectl version higher 1.24 can't communicate with my cluster provided by eksctl